JavadRasouli/angular2-persian-utils/doc/PersianNumberService.md

 #### toPersianNumber(number: number | string): string

-This method take a "number" and and convert to persian digits.
+This method take a "number" and convert to persian digits.
 ##### Example

 ```typescript